sigp/lighthouse/book/src/merge-migration.md

 Since an execution engine is a hard requirement in the post-merge chain and the execution engine contains the transaction history of the Ethereum chain, there is no longer a need for the `--eth1-endpoints` flag for information about the deposit contract.
 The `--execution-endpoint` can be used for all such queries.
-Therefore we can say that where `--execution-endpoint` is included `--eth1-endpoints` should be omitted.
+Therefore we can say that where `--execution-endpoint` is included, `--eth1-endpoints` should be omitted.

 ## FAQ